-The basic and diluted EPS calculations are based on the following weighted average shares outstanding.
-Excluded from diluted EPS for the years ended December 31, 2021, 2020 and 2019 are 19 million, 25 million and 22 million potentially dilutive shares of Liberty SiriusXM common stock, respectively, because their inclusion would be antidilutive.
+The basic and diluted EPS calculations are based on the following WASO.
+Excluded from diluted EPS for the years ended December 31, 2022, 2021 and 2020 are 25 million, 19 million and 25 million potentially dilutive shares of Liberty SiriusXM common stock, respectively, because their inclusion would be antidilutive.

-Years ended December 31,
+Yea Years ended December 31,

-2021 2020 (a)(b) 2019 (b)
+2022 2021 2020 (a)

-number of shares in millions i
+nun number of shares in millions

-Basic WASO 335 334 329
+Basic WASO 328 335 334

-Potentially dilutive shares 2 2 4
+Potentially dilutive shares (b) 17 2 2

-Diluted WASO (c) 337 336 333
+Diluted WASO (c) 345 337 336

-Diffuled WASO (c) 330

-- (a) Potentially dilutive shares are excluded from the computation of diluted EPS during periods in which net losses attributable to the Liberty SiriusXM Group are reported since the result would be antidilutive. - (b) As discussed in note 2, Liberty distributed subscription rights to holders of Liberty SiriusXM common stock, which were priced at a discount to the market value, to acquire additional shares of Series C Liberty SiriusXM common stock.
-The LSXMK rights offering, because of the discount, is considered a stock dividend and has been reflected retroactively in prior periods for the weighted average shares outstanding. - (c) As discussed in note 2, the Formula One Group's intergroup interest in the Liberty SiriusXM Group was eliminated on April 22, 2020 in conjunction with the reattribution.
+- (a) As discussed in note 2, Liberty distributed subscription rights to holders of Liberty SiriusXM common stock, which were priced at a discount to the market value, to acquire additional shares of Series C Liberty SiriusXM common stock.
+The LSXMK rights offering, because of the discount, is considered a stock dividend and has been reflected retroactively in prior periods for the WASO. - (b) Potentially dilutive shares are excluded from the computation of diluted EPS during periods in which net losses attributable to the Liberty SiriusXM Group are reported since the result would be antidilutive. - (c) As discussed in note 2, the Formula One Group's intergroup interest in the Liberty SiriusXM Group was eliminated on April 22, 2020 in conjunction with the reattribution.
 The number of notional Liberty Sirius XM shares representing the intergroup interest held by the Formula One Group was 1,945,491 immediately prior to the reattribution.
 The intergroup interest was a quasi-equity interest which was not represented by outstanding shares of common stock; rather, the Formula One Group had an attributed value in the Liberty SiriusXM Group which was generally stated in terms of a number of shares of stock issuable to the Formula One Group with respect to its interest in the Liberty SiriusXM Group.
 Each reporting period, the notional shares representing the intergroup interest were marked to fair value.
 As the notional shares underlying the intergroup interest were not represented by outstanding shares of common stock, such shares had not been officially designated Series A, B or C Liberty SiriusXM common stock.
 However, Liberty assumed that the notional shares would have been comprised of Series C Liberty SiriusXM common stock in order to not dilute voting percentages.
 Therefore, the market price of Series C Liberty SiriusXM common stock was used for the quarterly mark-to-market adjustment through the unaudited attributed consolidated statements of operations.
-The notional shares representing the intergroup interest had no impact on the basic earnings per share weighted average number of shares outstanding.
-However, in periods where the Liberty SiriusXM Group had net earnings, the notional shares representing the intergroup interest were included in the diluted earnings per share WASO as if the shares had been issued and outstanding during the period.
-An adjustment was also made to the numerator in the diluted earnings per share calculation for the unrealized gain or loss incurred from marking the intergroup interest to fair value during the period as follows:
+The notional shares representing the intergroup interest had no impact on the basic WASO.
+However, if dilutive, the notional shares representing the intergroup interest to fair value during the period.